Substitutes for teachers and support staff are always needed at Lockwood School. Please check the Substitutes Information link for all the details.

 Lockwood Middle School principal, Gordan Klasna, has been named "2017 Principal of the Year" by the Montana Association of Secondary School Principals.
 Lean about it here!

 The superintendent of Lockwood Schools District #26 in Billings, Montana is Mr. Tobin Novasio.
 The administrative assistant is Mrs. Melissa Kittelmann.
 The school district business manager and district clerk is Mrs. Laurie Noonkester, and the accounts payable/assistant business manager is Mrs. DeeAnn Nielsen.
 Mr. Don Christman is the Director of Special Programs.
-The "floating" secretary is Mrs. Kacee Swoboda who will serve as sub clerk, Medicaid Billing and Adult Ed Coordinator.
+The floating secretary for the school is Kathleen Herman.

 Community members and visitors are always welcome at Lockwood Schools.
 Please check in with the building secretary when you visit.
 Thank you!